 The Citadel continues its efforts to improve an aging physical plant.
 The Citadel has now replaced three barracks with new facilities and constructed one new barracks.
 Stevens Barracks is the sole remaining existing barrack and was constructed in the late 1940s.
-Stevens Barracks is undergoing extensive renovations on three floors in support of the increasing size of the Corps of Cadets.
+Stevens Barracks underwent extensive renovations last year on four floors in support of the increasing size of the Corps of Cadets.
 It is projected that these renovations will render Stevens Barracks serviceable until funds can be secured to replace it.